Trump charged with 34 counts in silent money scheme - ExBulletin

 The indictment centers on allegations that Trump falsified his private company’s internal business records while trying to cover up an effort to illegally influence the 2016 election by arranging payments that silenced the allegations potentially detrimental to his candidacy.
 It includes 34 accounts of fake records related to checks Trump sent to his personal attorney and problem-solver to reimburse him for his role in paying a porn actor who said he had extramarital sex with Trump years earlier. early.

-The accused, Donald J. Trump, falsified New York business records to cover up an unlawful conspiracy to undermine the integrity of the 2016 presidential election and other violations of election laws, said Assistant District Attorney Christopher Conroy.
+Defendant Donald J. Trump falsified New York business records to cover up an unlawful conspiracy to undermine the integrity of the 2016 presidential election and other violations of election laws,” the prosecutor said.
+District Assistant Christopher Conroy.

 Trump, somber and silent as he walked in and out of the Manhattan courtroom, declared not guilty in a firm voice before a judge who warned him to refrain from any rhetoric that could inflame or cause civil unrest.
 In total, the ever-verbose Trump, who for weeks before Tuesday’s impeachment had called the case against him a political persecution, spoke just 10 words in the courtroom.
 He appeared to stare for a while at Manhattan District Attorney Alvin Bragg, the prosecutor who brought the case.